sashman/MC_tehboyz_survival/README.md

 Minecraft mod featuring game play mechanics in the style of Battle Royale

+* ## This plugin deletes player data files inside world/players/ when enabled.
+You have been warned.

 ### Version v0.1 (sashman, hugecannon)

 * Number of participating players is capped to a maximum number in the config file